 - Large electronic items – oversized TV’s for example

-If you fail to comply with the provisions of this section, then without further notice or liability to you, Australia Post reserves the right at our sole discretion at your cost and, including without limitation:
+If You fail to comply with the provisions of this section, then without further notice or liability to You, Australia Post reserves the right at our sole discretion at Your cost and, including without limitation:

-- refuse to accept such Parcels at the Warehouse;
+- Refuse to accept such Parcels at the Warehouse;

 - Return Parcels to the relevant Merchant;

-- Destroy or disposing of such Parcels; and/or
+- Destroy or dispose of such Parcels;

 - Inform, and/or deliver any such Parcels to, any Regulatory Authority and/or

 - Take all reasonable steps to recover any costs and charges incurred by Australia Post associated with the above actions from You.